 What happened to Grinex — and what it tells us about hot wallet exposure

-Key takeaways from the Grinex incident:
+Key structural lessons from the Grinex incident:

-- Hot wallet concentration is the primary attack surface in exchange hacks, not user side credential theft.
+- Hot wallet concentration is the primary attack surface in exchange hacks, not user-side credential theft.

 - Smaller exchanges frequently lack the incident response infrastructure to freeze funds quickly enough to limit losses.